Supporting disabled children, young people and their families: guidance

 Families resident in the UK can apply for a grant for a child or young person aged 17 or under.
 Family Fund uses a social model of disability, considering the challenges that the child faces in their everyday life.
 Family Fund prioritises support to families on low incomes.
 You can find out more about their full eligibility criteria on their website.

-The family Fund is a discretionary grant and may be refused if a family has significant savings, income or capital.
+Family Fund is a discretionary grant and may be refused if a family has significant savings, income or capital.

 Family Fund offers a variety of services to make it easier for children and families to access computers and the internet.
 They have gathered a selection of online resources and can also provide a group training session for parents and carers of children and young people with a disability in the community.

-The Family Fund also provide "Siblings Matter Too" grants following assessment a visit from one of their independent assessors.
+The Family Fund also provide "Siblings Matter Too" grants following assessment and a visit from one of their independent assessors.

 Elena's story